exupero/v/README.md

 v '$`ul@(`t;{x})$`li$.names' <<< '{"names": ["Alice", "Bob", "Chris"]}'
 ```

 The above will display a list of the given names.
-The passed data is also available for editing within the browser and will be returned when the server is killed.
+JSON objects are converted to V dictionaries, JSON arrays are converted to V lists, JSON strings and numbers are converted to V strings and numbers respectively.
+The passed data is available for editing within the browser and will be returned when the server is killed.

 In addition to the script and data, a string representing the rendered DOM is included in the result returned from the client, and is printed by the server when it quits.